Pedro de los Ríos y Gutiérrez de Aguayo

-Pedro de los Ríos y Gutiérrez de Aguayo (died 1547) was a Spanish colonial administrator who succeeded Pedrarias Dávila as governor of Castilla del Oro (1526–1529) and of Nicaragua (1526–1527).
+Pedro de los Ríos y Gutiérrez de Aguayo (c.
+1496 - November 1549) was a Spanish colonial administrator who succeeded Pedrarias Dávila as governor of Castilla del Oro (1526–1529) and of Nicaragua (1526–1527).
 Born in Córdoba, Spain, his parents were Diego Gutiérrez de los Ríos y González de Hoces and Elvira Gutiérrez de Aguayo y López de Montemayor.

 Pedro de los Ríos was named governor of Castilla del Oro in May 1526 and took charge of the post in July of the same year.
 He later moved to Nicaragua and earned the trust of its administrators who also bestowed him the governorship.
 However, the governor of Honduras Diego López de Salcedo y Rodríguez soon arrived in León, Nicaragua, and obliged Ríos to abandon the post and return to Castilla del Oro.